| Flying officer Tytherleigh,

 a member of the Royal Air Force volunteer reserve, was

-the front gunner in the lead aircraft, 'B' flight, first
+the front gunner in Lancaster ED937/G, the lead aircraft, 'B' flight, first

 The